Centre has put on hold budget of Delhi govt scheduled to be tabled in Assembly on Tuesday: Kejriwal | Politics

 There was no clarity yet on when the budget will be presented in the Assembly.
 The ongoing budget session of the Assembly is scheduled to conclude on March 23.

-Finance minister Kailash Gahlot on Monday tabled an outcome budget of Kejriwal government and also tabled economic survey, 2022-23, report in the ongoing budget session of the Delhi Assembly.
+Delhi Finance Minister Kailash Gahlot on Monday tabled an outcome budget of the Kejriwal government and the economic survey, 2022-23.

 Earlier in the day, the Assembly was adjourned till 11 am on Tuesday.